(download PDF here)

 2.Dynamical disentanglement in analysis of oscillatory systems

-1.The NASA Human Research Program and potential impacts of Network Physiology
+1.The NASA Human Research Program and applications of Network Physiology

 1.Network Physiology: a case study in dental medicine and an overview of applications to big data in health